A small set of cannabis brands already controls an outsized share of AI citations.

 Each quarter, the cited brands get cited more because their citation history feeds the next iteration of the model.
 Uncited brands get cited less.
 Both directions compound.

-Google dominance doesn't translate to AI visibility.
-The networks operate separately and compound independently.
+Google dominance does not automatically translate to AI visibility.

 What Schedule III Doesn't Fix

-Schedule III will change the prompts, not the players.
+If Schedule III is finalized, it may change the prompts before it changes the players.

-Right now, 28% of cannabis prompts on AI engines produce refusals, hedges, or disclaimers (the highest rate of any consumer category).
-Schedule III will reduce that to maybe 15-18%.
-But it won't reset which brands own the citations inside that smaller surface.
+Right now, 5W found that 28% of cannabis prompts on AI engines produce refusals, hedges, or disclaimers.
+A future Schedule III move could reduce some platform caution.
+But it won't automatically reset which brands own the citations inside that surface.

-It changes the question from "Is cannabis legal in my state?" to "What does Schedule III mean for medical access in my state?"
-The brands that published Schedule III content in Q1 2026 already captured the citations for those prompts.
-The brands waiting for rulemaking to conclude will arrive after the citation surface has concentrated.
+It changes the question from "Is cannabis legal in my state?" to "What would Schedule III mean for access, taxes, research, and compliance in my state?"
+The brands that publish accurate state-specific content during the rulemaking process are capturing the citations for those prompts.
+The brands waiting for final clarity may arrive after the citation surface has concentrated.

-The brands that waited through Schedule I are not getting a do-over from Schedule III.
+The brands that waited through Schedule I are not guaranteed a do-over from Schedule III.
 The compounding doesn't pause.
 The window doesn't widen.

-Your Google ranking can't tell you if AI engines have heard of your brand.
-By the time you check, the moat is built.
+Your Google ranking cannot tell you if AI engines have heard of your brand.

 The Brands That Are Already Winning